amplework/amplework/README.md

 ## Hey 👋, Amplework Software is a software development company that provides end-to-end solutions to businesses of all sizes.

 They specialize in developing custom software, mobile applications, web applications, and e-commerce solutions.
 With a team of experienced developers and designers, Amplework Software works closely with clients to understand their unique requirements and deliver high-quality, scalable solutions.
 They are committed to staying up-to-date with the latest technologies and using the best development practices to provide their clients with the most innovative and efficient solutions.

-Skills & Technologies:<br/><br/>
+**Skills & Technologies**:<br/><br/>
 ✅ Flutter, Kotlin, Swift<br/>
 ✅ React JS, Javascript, Angular, VueJs, HTML, CSS, Bootstrap, Tailwind<br/>
 ✅ NodeJs, Python, Java, Golang, Ruby, Laravel, PHP, Rest API, GraphQl<br/>